 Are you covering math, science, spelling, etc.?

-Are there specific state requirements that you must meet?
+Are there specific state requirements or reporting that you must meet for your state homeschooling laws?

-3. Search online for lesson plans, activities, crafts, worksheets, videos, coloring sheets, and recipes on your topic, or check out our lists of theme lessons.
+Search online for lesson plans, activities, crafts, worksheets, videos, coloring sheets, and recipes on your topic.

-For example, search the internet for “hot air balloon lesson plans.”
+For example, search the internet for “hot air balloon lesson activities” and note the things that would be of interest to your kids.

-I say loosely because in homeschooling you have the opportunity to adapt and change as you need.
+I say loosely because in homeschooling you have the opportunity to adapt and change as you need, and that is especially important when brainstorming homeschool unit studies ideas.

 Be sure to allow yourself that flexibility or you may miss out on some fantastic learning opportunities!